 1. In order to take the Obstetrics and Gynecology Written Exam, applicants must have graduated from, or be in their third or fourth year of, an AOA-approved or ACGME-accredited residency in obstetrics and gynecology.

 2. The Obstetrics and Gynecology Primary Written Exam is offered twice each year at regional Pearson VUE testing centers, generally every April/May and October.
-The application period opens about five months prior to the exam, and applications are due about one month prior to the exam.
+The application period opens five months prior to the exam, and applications are due 15 days prior to the exam.

 3. The Obstetrics and Gynecology Oral Exam is offered twice each year in Rosemont, Illinois, generally every April and September/October.
 The application period opens March 1 for the fall exam and September 1 for the spring exam.
 Applications are due in January for the spring exam and June/July for the fall exam.